moguzozcan/moguzozcan.github.io/_posts/2018-06-29-Networking-101-For-Sofware-Engineers.md

 The default IP address is the private IP address assigned to the router that the network uses.

 **What is a DNS Server?**
+DNS server (aka name server, nameserver, or domain name system server) is a computer server that is responsible for storing the public IP addresses and their corresponding hostnames.
+It is mainly used to resolve and translate the hostnames into the public IP addresses.

 **Gateway and Bridge**